KonstantinSchubert/request_data_webviewclient/README.md

          // works the same as WebViewClient.shouldOverrideUrlLoading,
          // but you have request.getAjaxData() which gives you the
          // request body
-         return WebResourceResponse(...) or return false or return true }
+    }
 });
 ```